Introduction

 Go Through Cash Flows From Operations, Investing, Financing, And Operating

-However, plenty of things can trip you up in recording these flows and make your statements unbalanced.
+However, many things can trip you up when recording these flows and make your statements unbalanced.
 For a cash flow statement model to accurately depict real-world events, you must ensure that it remains evenly balanced from beginning to end.

 Balance The Statement Of Cash Flows In Every Month Over The Year.